ndvinh98/docker-compose-odoo13-enterprise/README.md

 # Custom addons

-The **addons/** folder contains custom addons.
+The **custom_addons/** folder contains custom addons.
 Just put your custom addons if you have any.

+The **enterprise/** folder contains enterprise addons.
+Just put you enterprise addons on it.

 # Using pgAdmin4 connect to postgres database